-3.1 Budget Transfer
+3.1 Budget Transfers Transfer

-- 3.1.1 The Cabinet Member for Finance and Resources is responsible for agreeing procedures for the transfer of budget between budget headings. - 3.1.2 Directors (or Executive Directors if appropriate) are responsible for agreeing in-year budget transfers within delegated limits, as set out below, in consultation with the Director of Finance, Performance and Procurement where required.
+- 3.1.1 Budgets may be transferred between revenue headings provided that they do not involve a new policy or a policy change and do not involve an increasing commitment in future years that cannot be contained within the existing approved budget allocations (see limitations below).
+Budget transfer limits apply equally to expenditure financed by increased income, including specific grants, and by drawing down of reserves and contingencies, other than when there is a specific delegation. - 3.1.2 The Cabinet Member for Finance and Property is responsible for agreeing the rationale procedures for the transfer of budget between budget headings. - 3.1.3 Revenue Budget Transfers Assistant Directors (or Directors if appropriate) are responsible for agreeing in-year revenue budget transfers within delegated limits for their relevant area, as set out below, in consultation with the Director of Finance and Support Services where required.